Package 'epialleleR'

 See Also

-preprocessBam for preloading BAM data, generateCytosineReport for methylation statistics at the level of individual cytosines, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns, generateBedEcdf for analysing the distribution of per-read beta values, and 'epialleleR' vignettes for the description of usage and sample data.
+preprocessBam for preloading BAM data, generateCytosineReport for methylation statistics at the level of individual cytosines, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns and plotPatterns for pretty plotting of its output, generateBedEcdf for analysing the distribution of per-read beta values, and 'epialleleR' vignettes for the description of usage and sample data.

 GRanges class for working with genomic ranges, seqlevelsStyle function for getting or setting the seqlevels style.